jbethune/kmerPaPa/README.md

 chance of mutating which means that a mutation in that gene is not that surprising, even when that gene is mutated in several people with the disease.

-The name kmerPaPa stands for k-mer based Pattern Partition.
+The name GeNovo is a wordplay of *gene* detection based on *de-novo* mutations.

 ## Installation